CodeYourFuture/syllabus/docs/js-core-1/week-1/lesson.md

 - Call functions within functions
 - Search and read documentation to help when you are stuck
 - Use the Code Style Guide to give feedback on other trainees work
+- Understand the core concepts of the agile software development methodology

 ---